-Ilona B. Lindsay was appointed Vice President, Corporate Relations of the Company effective December 7, 2018 and Interim Chief Financial Officer effective February 14, 2023.
-Other than Ms. Lindsay, the Company had no salaried employees in 2022.
-Ms. Lindsay is also an employee of Baril Developments Ltd., a private company controlled by John J. Barakso.
+Ilona B. Lindsay was appointed President and CEO effective May 8, 2025, a director effective June 25, 2021 and was formerly Vice President, Corporate Relations of the Company.
+Ms. Lindsay was appointed interim CFO on February 14, 2023 and resigned as interim CFO on June 23, 2023.
+Other than Ms. Lindsay, the Company had no salaried employees in 2024.
 Ms. Lindsay receives \$65,000 per annum in respect of the services provided to the Company.

-Robert Brown performed corporate administrative and geological consulting for the Company in 2022.
-Mr. Brown receives consulting fees of \$850 per day for up to five days per month in respect of the services provided to the Company.
+Robert Brown performed corporate administrative and geological consulting for the Company in 2024.
+Mr. Brown was appointed Executive Chairman of the Board effective May 8, 2025, and was formerly the President and CEO.
+He receives consulting fees of \$850 per day for up to five days per month in respect of the services provided to the Company.